Statewide Virtual Charter School Board votes to begin contract termination process against Epic Charter Schools

-OKLAHOMA CITY — The Statewide Virtual Charter School Board on Tuesday voted to begin contract termination proceedings against Epic Charter Schools based on the state’s new forensic audit.
+OKLAHOMA CITY — The Statewide Virtual Charter School Board voted Tuesday to begin contract termination proceedings against Epic Charter Schools based on the state’s new forensic audit.

-Assistant Attorney General Marie Schuble recommended the board pursue the matter based on information the operators of the state’s largest virtual school may have failed to meet contract standards for fiscal management, violated various laws and for “good cause.”
+Assistant Attorney General Marie Schuble recommended that the board pursue the matter based on information that the operators of the state’s largest virtual school may have failed to meet contract standards for fiscal management and violated various laws, as well as for “good cause.”

-The process set forth in the small state agency’s rules has been used only once before, when in 2016 a first-year school with fewer than 50 students ultimately had its contract terminated.
+The process set forth in the small state agency’s rules has been used only once before, when in 2016 the charter of a first-year school with fewer than 50 students was terminated.

 “This is not an event.
-This is a process,” said board member Barry Beauchamp, just ahead of the board’s vote, “and the process is for the protection of both entities and all parties involved.
-I just hope that as we do this, that we do it with integrity and that we do it with the true concern for the people who are most important in this situation and that’s the students.”
+This is a process,” board member Barry Beauchamp said just ahead of the board’s vote, “and the process is for the protection of both entities and all parties involved.
+I just hope that as we do this, that we do it with integrity and that we do it with the true concern for the people who are most important in this situation, and that’s the students.”

 Banfield said a rush to judgment would introduce “even more pandemonium” into the lives of the school’s 2,100 employees and 61,000 students during a global pandemic.